SaskTel Accessibility Plan (2023 - 2026)

 Consultation

-SaskTel conducted virtual consultations with both external accessibility advocacy groups and internal employees who experience disability to understand the barriers individuals experience when interacting with SaskTel as both a customer and/or employee.
+SaskTel continues to consult with both external accessibility advocacy groups and internal employees who experience disability to understand the barriers individuals experience when interacting with SaskTel as both a customer and/or employee.
 These consultations guided SaskTel's internal team to determine the barriers faced by persons with disabilities across the organization and form the basis of the remainder of this report.

 External Consultations